YuruC3/kube-manifests/README.md

 Note that dnsmasq-extra-data-pvc is for storing extra data about local domains to redirect a domain and all subdomain.
 It works like so

 Redirect int.example.me and *.int.example.me to 4.3.2.1

+### MatrixSynapse

+What to change:

+1. in pvc.yaml change line 6 to you domain or remove that label.
+2. in service.yaml set loadBalancerIP if you don't use reverse proxy.
+3. in netPolicy.yaml set correct Postgresql databate address on line 17.
+4. also in netPolicy.yaml adjust or remove lines 45 to 55

+### MatrixElement

+Here there is a bit of work to do to get everything working.

+First of all download the latest [element-web](https://github.com/element-hq/element-web) version and unpack it.
+Thereafter configure config.json.

+After doing that start temporary pod for copying over files with ``` kubectl -f copyFilesToPVCDeploy.yaml```

+After it starts run ```kubectl cp ./YourElementWebFolder/ YourNameSpace/uploader-matrix-landing-page:/data/```

+after that you can remove the copyFilesToPVCDeploy.yaml file and run ```kubectl apply -f /path/to/files/. -n <yourNameSpace>```